 Visit the Resources page to learn more about confidential reporting options that are available to everyone.

 Yes, if there are allegations of sexual violence.
 Both the complainant and the respondent are entitled to the same opportunities to have an advisor present during any proceeding involving a report of sexual misconduct.
-This includes the opportunity to be accompanied to any related meeting, interview or hearing by an advisor of his or her choice.
+This includes the opportunity to be accompanied to any related meeting, interview or hearing by an advisor of their choice.

-Advisors are permitted to sit with the party he or she is advising and observe the interview, meeting or other related proceeding.
+Advisors are permitted to sit with the party they are advising and observe the interview, meeting or other related proceeding.
 Advisors are not permitted to speak on either party’s behalf, nor are they permitted to address College officials, witnesses or the opposing party during the proceeding.
-Complainants and respondents are required to inform the Title IX Coordinator or a Deputy Coordinator of the name of his or her advisor at least 48 hours before any meeting or proceeding.
+Complainants and respondents are required to inform the Title IX Coordinator or a Deputy Coordinator of the name of their advisor at least 48 hours before any meeting or proceeding.
 This allows the College officials to be sure that the advisor is not also a witness, which would present a conflict for the investigative and hearing procedure.

 If you are a member of a bargaining unit, you are advised to check your applicable bargaining agreement.

 Title IX requires the College to take immediate action to end the sexual harassment, prevent its recurrence and remedy its effects.

 Virtually anyone with a connection to the College is protected from unlawful gender or sex-based discrimination, harassment and misconduct including students, staff, interns, visiting student athletes and other College visitors.